Epicurius/Doom-Not-Doom/README.md

 ### Constraints

 	C is mandatory.
-	Follow the Norm (A royal pain in the ass)
+	Follow the Norm (read TheNorm in root)
 	Drawing only by filling a one-dimension array of pixels manually.
 	Computing everything on the CPU.
 	No 3rd party libraries except for SDL, pthread, malloc.